 Education In and Out of Class

 Teachers are the most important part of a student’s classroom experience.
 The school is designed for boys who need and want the personal attention, guidance, praise, and inspiration of real, human teachers.
 These are students for whom personal guidance and mentoring are more important than the abundance of facts and electronic stimulation that comes from computer directed instruction.
-Computers are generally used for lengthy writing assignments and other particular purposes, but in most respects the educational experience is personal and human rather than electronic.
+Computers are used to a moderate extent in class, but in most respects the educational experience is personal and human rather than electronic.

 Classes typically have only 3 to 6 students.
 Within these small groups, instruction is quite traditional, with discussions, presentations, and assignments.
 In such small classes, every student sits near the front of the room and teachers and students are always in direct contact with each other.
 Lessons can be modified to fit one or two students’ special interests or difficulties; and interruptions because of a student’s abundance of enthusiasm or momentary frustration do not need to become major issues.